 Day 5: Durness to Achmelvich Bay

-Before leaving Durness, you might want to head to the Balnakeil Craft Village, a short way west of Durness, where you will find an excellent cafe serving mind blowing hot chocolate.
+Before leaving Durness, you might want to head to the Balnakeil Craft Village, a short way west of Durness.
+Here you’ll find a Cocoa Mountain cafe serving mind-blowing hot chocolate (if you tried the Dornoch branch on Day 2, this is the original location).
+Both the Dornoch and Balnakeil locations are open seasonally from March to November.
 There are also a number of local art and craft shops here, making this a great stop if you are looking for souvenirs from your trip.

 Next, start heading south on the A838.
-Despite it’s “A” designation, this is largely a single-track road, and is not a section of road to rush.
-This is also one of the more remote parts of the North Coast 500, so services and stores are a little harder to come by, and there aren’t really doesn’t have any large towns until you reach Ullapool.
+Despite its “A” designation, this is largely a single-track road, and is not a section of road to rush.
+This is also one of the more remote parts of the North Coast 500, so services and stores are harder to come by, and there aren’t really any large towns until you reach Ullapool.

 Still, this is kind of the point of coming to a remote part of Scotland!
 From Durness, the road winds down through some magnificent scenery, with lots of waterfalls and lochs to take pictures of as you go.